Markets tumble as scale of stimulus programs numbs investors

 “Liquidity here, as in most markets, is deeply compromised and we expect to see continuing volatility, mood-driven swings,” Wong said.

-Boeing Co fell another -22.1% as the planemaker called for a $60 billion bailout for U.S. aerospace manufacturers facing the fallout of an extended collapse in global travel.
+Boeing Co (BA.N) fell another -18.6% as the planemaker called for a $60 billion bailout for U.S. aerospace manufacturers facing the fallout of an extended collapse in global travel.

-European bourses tumbled, with indexes in London, Frankfurt and Paris plunged from 4% to 5%.
+European bourses tumbled, with indexes in London .FTSE, Frankfurt .GDAXI and Paris .FCHI plunged from 4% to 5%.

-U.S. clothing retailer Gap Inc and luxury department store operator Neiman Marcus will close their stores for two weeks, joining other retailers in a vast effort to stem the spread of the coronavirus.
+U.S. clothing retailer Gap Inc (GPS.N) and luxury department store operator Neiman Marcus will close their stores for two weeks, joining other retailers in a widespread effort to stem the spread of the coronavirus.

 “It’s a little less obvious whether the government will start bailing out retailers.
 The problem is that a lot of these retailers were already teetering on a knife edge coming into this,” Crowe said.
 “There are very few industries right now that can sustain to a four- to eight-week shutdown.”

-U.S. crude hit its lowest since March 2002, falling even after weekly government data was less bearish than expected.
+U.S. crude hit its lowest since March 2002, falling even after weekly government data that otherwise could have been supportive to prices.
 The draw on gasoline stockpiles and smaller-than-expected build in crude inventories showed that people were preparing ahead of business and school closings, analysts said.

+U.S. crude CLcv1 fell $6.58 to settle at $20.37 a barrel as a 56% slide over the past 10 days marked the worst stretch over a similar period of time since the futures contract was launched in 1983.